Does COEO Own its Own Network and What Does That Mean For Me?

 What does this infrastructure mean for the customer?

-Because Coeo owns its network infrastructure, customers can rest easy knowing that Coeo runs and manages its network instead of having to communicate through a resale or third-party organization.
+Because COEO owns its network infrastructure, customers can rest easy knowing that COEO runs and manages its network instead of having to communicate through a resale or third-party organization.

-So what this infrastructure does for customers is allows the customer to make phone calls through the cloud rather than on a traditional copper phone line.
+This infrastructure allows the customer to make phone calls through the cloud rather than on a traditional copper phone line.
+This ability to make calls over the cloud instead of through a regular phone cable improves scalability and flexibility of your phone solution.

 What is SIP Trunking?